sarrodri/Movie-Database/README.md

 12/1 more api work
    - officially linked the api to the app and finalized the javascript portion of the code 12/6
-  - got the css portion to work with JS and HTML, passed the API into the movie object.
+  - got the css portion to work with JS and HTML
+  - passed the API into the movie object.
+12/8
+  - made the highlight function for the tags
 Dre
 11/6: finished working on the css portion
 Kou